Home / Loudness Normalization

 On-demand music services distribute mostly popular commercial music, which are still driven by album production styles with very high integrated loudness.
 Fortunately, these services are adopting moderate loudness targets not only to help match music and other content, but to help provide more headroom to improve dynamic quality.

 Many distributors of audiovisual or audio-only content are now using loudness normalization, but with different targets.
 Clearly, this is a challenging spread when audio is played on shared devices.
-Different operating loudness values is why the AES Broadcast and Online Delivery Technical Committee put forth updated recommendations in TD1008.
+Different operating loudness values is why the AES Broadcast and Online Delivery Technical Committee put forth recommendations in technical document TD1008 and helped develop the AES 71 recommended practice document that focuses on loudness normalization practices for audiovisual online distribution.
+The Consumer Electronics Association aligned with that standard to create ANSI/CTA-2075 to cover playback on devices.
+TD1008 is an evolving AES recommendation focusing on audio-only online distribution.
 Eventually, all content will carry metadata to identify its loudness target, which will allow playback devices to correct output to a common Integrated Loudness.

 Active loudness controllers have algorithms to make aesthetically acceptable adjustment decisions.
 Most controllers work on these basic principles: